4 out of 7 people found this review helpfulwrite a review of this game

 I liked the way the phone conversations were done, and the development of the relationship between George and Nico was nicely done.

-about this game, just as there is nothing remarkable about it.
+The BadThere is nothing bad about this game, just as there is nothing remarkable about it.

 Some of the characters' voices irritated me, and one actor in particular was used a bit too much, providing identical voices for about three different characters.
 Conversation did become tedious, at times.